Uninhabited (film): Plot

-Marine biology student Beth and Harry are a young couple seeking a distinctive holiday trip, and they spend ten days on a deserted and idyllic coral island on the Great Barrier Reef in Australia, recording many of their adventures with a camcorder.
+Marine biology students Beth and Harry are a young couple seeking a distinctive holiday trip, and they spend ten days on a deserted and idyllic coral island on the Great Barrier Reef in Australia, recording many of their adventures with a camcorder.
 The first two days manifest that they are not alone and the island has a disturbing history.
 Haunted by a presence, they find an abandoned grave next to an old shack, the latter which has an old drawing and seven tally marks inside on the wall.
 When Beth and Harry sift through their camera, they discover they were filmed sleeping.
 Alarmed, Beth wants to leave, but Harry intends to stay, believing kids are playing pranks.
 They sight fishermen on a boat with guns and later realize that the grave has been remodeled, now decorated with red coral, with a wooden cross embedded at the head of the grave that reads "Coral" on it.

 The following day, Beth and Harry find severed sea cucumbers (trepang) hanging from a nearby line.
 By this episode, they realize they are in trouble and their phone, which they plan to use to call for rescue, goes missing.
 Searching for the phone, they come across Spiro (Billy Milionis) and Elias (Terry Siourounis), the two lunatic Greek fishermen they had seen the day before.
 This leads to Beth and Harry being tied up after snooping around their space and boat, accusing them of stealing their phone.
-Beth is sexually molested, but a female ghost appears and injures one man, as the fishermen flee from the island on their boat, and Harry and Beth manage to free themselves.
+Beth is sexually molested, but something disturbs the fishermen and after one of them is injured they flee from the island on their boat, and Harry and Beth manage to free themselves.